 Can I change my billing plan?

-After you update your billing credit card, you can change your billing plan.
-It's not possible to change your billing plan while your site is past due.
+No. It's not possible to change your billing plan or cycle while your site is past due.